emir002/002-folder-lock/README.md

 \'%APPDATA%'
 |- \002 Folder Lock\attempts'	File that store number of wrong password imputs.
 It will be created after running the program.
 |- \002 Folder Lock\key.key'	File that store key for encrypting password.
 It will be created after running the program.
+|- \002 Folder Lock\key1.key'	File that store key for encrypting trial start date.
+It will be created after running the program.
 |- \Vlc1\pas1.json'	Encrypted password file.

 \'002 Folder Lock'